 The remaining two chapters describe how these three classes of methods can be combined to obtain the best features of each of them.
-In one chapter we describe how the strengths of Monte Carlo methods can be combined with the strengths of temporal-difference methods via the use of eligibility traces.
+In one chapter we describe how the strengths of Monte Carlo methods can be combined with the strengths of temporal-difference methods via multi-step bootstrapping methods.
 In the final chapter of this part of the book we show how temporal-difference learning methods can be combined with model learning and planning methods (such as dynamic programming) for a complete and unified solution to the tabular reinforcement learning problem.
+Chapter 2